Regeneration of neural crest derivatives in the Xenopustadpole tail

 Our overall conclusion is that the regeneration of neural crest derivatives in Xenopus is incomplete.
 Melanophores regenerate from unpigmented melanophore precursors.
 Sensory neurons regenerate within the spinal cord but there is little or no regeneration of spinal ganglia.
 The results show that the regenerated tail, although it has the basic shape and functional capabilities of a tail, is not an exact replica of the original tail.

-Non emigration of cells from the spinal cord
+Labelled cells do not leave the spinal cord

 Since electroporation labels only a small proportion of the cells in the spinal cord it is possible that export of a limited number of cells would not be observed in these experiments.
 For this reason we have also used spinal cord grafting.
 Here the donors were CMV-GFP transgenics which have previously been shown to express GFP ubiquitously and permanently .
 This method has the advantage that all the donor cells are labelled, but the disadvantage that contamination from adhering non-neural tissues is impossible to exclude with certainty.
 To carry out the graft, a piece of spinal cord in non-transgenic tadpoles is replaced with an equivalent piece from a GFP transgenic (Fig. 1D).
 When these tails were amputated at a level such that at least 500 μm GFP spinal cord remained in the stump, the regenerated spinal cord is green along its entire length, showing that it is derived from the donor spinal cord (Fig. 1E,F).
 In 25 out of 27 cases the labelled cells were entirely confined to the spinal cord even though the tadpoles were allowed a long period of regeneration time and fixed just before metamorphosis (Fig. 1G).
 Only 2 grafts yielded any GFP-expressing cells outside the spinal cord.
 One showed some cells in the dorsal fin and the other near the ventral spinal root exit point (Fig. 1H).
 Because with this protocol it is not possible to guarantee that the grafts are free from contamination by cells outside the spinal cord, we do not regard these two cases as significant.
 The absence in the great majority of cases of any cells migrating from the spinal cord during regeneration argues against the reformation of a neural crest population.